rdebusscher/secure-jax-rs-workshop/README.md

 - jwk : reading and writing JWK files
 - verify-user : User identification with JWT (Large example)
 - http-signature : Http signature to protect content changes (Large example)

+See the branch **QuickStart** for the program structures, classes with the method signatures and some boilerplate code and classes in case you want to complete the workshop faster.